Analysis | Winners and losers for the 2020 NFL draft

 If that weren’t enough, the Vikings added to their depth with a huge collection of Day 3 picks.
 It was a really nice job by General Manager Rick Spielman to add so many players on rookie contracts who will allow them to get younger and have more room under the salary cap.

-Indianapolis Colts: They did about as well as you could for a team that didn’t have a first-round pick, which they gave up in a smart trade to acquire defensive tackle DeForest Buckner from the San Francisco 49ers.
+Indianapolis Colts: They did about as well as a team could without a first-round pick, which they gave up in a smart trade to acquire defensive tackle DeForest Buckner from the San Francisco 49ers.

 They boosted the offense around newly signed quarterback Philip Rivers with a pair of second-round picks: physical wide receiver Michael Pittman Jr. of USC and powerful running back Jonathan Taylor of Wisconsin.
 Then they capped an excellent draft by selecting Washington quarterback Jacob Eason in the fourth round.
 A lot of people thought Indianapolis might take Eason in the second round, but instead it got him on Day 3.